 Lopping the top off the bag does not mean the aforementioned Zpacks bag will keep you warm at 20 degrees without some help.
 If your head is cold, you’ll be cold, no matter how much insulation is around your legs and chest.
 A jacket with a hood or beanie works as a replacement (Zpacks also makes a Goose Down Hood that’s pretty awesome).
 But you should take into account the added weight and cost of the beanie.

 There’s no lighter way to stay warm in the backcountry than with a down quilt.
 Trimming away the bottom material and insulation delivers 30-degree ratings for well under 1 pound.
 Fit and comfort are also strong suits because the open design emulates your blanket at home and is less constricting than a comparable mummy bag.
 The open sides can result in some heat loss if you’re not familiar with the system (and sometimes even if you are), so quilts remain a tiny percentage of the market.
 But for ultralight backpackers, hammock sleepers, or those wanting more wiggle room, a quilt is undeniably the lightweight champ.
+For a good look at the market, we list some of our favorite designs in our article on the best ultralight sleeping bags and quilts.

-Fabric Thickness (Denier)
+Fabric Thickness and Durability (Denier)

 With ultralight tents, manufacturers cut weight by using thin fabrics that weigh less but are considerably less durable.
 You’ll see some of the same with sleeping bags, but because they are used on the inside on the tent, thin materials (with a lower denier) are less of a liability.
 Even the see-through 10-denier shell on the Sea to Summit Spark isn’t cause for too much concern as long as you keep it in a stuff sack and don’t sleep directly on the ground (and maybe keep the dog away from it as well).
 The biggest threat to tearing a sleeping bag is snagging it on its own zipper, but taking some extra care should allow just about any sleeping bag to have a long life.